LAND BASED WHALE WATCHING

 Land Based Whale watching is a must and simply impossible to miss in De Kelders.
 During Whale watching season (July – January) the bay is heavily populated with Southern Right Whales and Hump Back Whales.
 This beautiful coastline is so blessed with the shear numbers of Whales that come to the area that it has been renamed the Whale Coast.

 Hermanus has been established as a large tourist attraction to overseas and home tourists for its Whales but is not however the only place or the best to view the Whales.
-Hermanus sits in Walker bay, a haven for these large Mammals as it is a safe shelter from the open seas and comfortable water temperature to breed.
-In Season there are over 200 Whales in the bay and for most of the time a majority of the Whales are on Gansbaai's side of the bay.
+Hermanus lies in Walker bay, a haven for these large Mammals as it is a safe shelter from the open seas and comfortable water temperature to breed.
+In Season there are over 200 Whales in the bay and for most of the time a majority of the Whales are on Gansbaai’s side of the bay.

 Sailing is when a Whale will raise it whole tail out of the water.
 It is unbelievable seeing this and difficult to believe how such a huge mammal can gracefully raise half of its body out of the water for a length of time.
 This is called sailing as it looks like the Whales tails are catching the wind like a sail.
 It is thought that they are doing this to regulate their temperature.